Edixon-vanVliet/Mastermind/README.md

 and position.
 A white key peg indicates the existence of a correct color code peg placed in the wrong position.

+## Example of the game

 ![Example of game](/images/example.png)

+In the image above the big circles represents the guesses and the little dots represents the hints.

+Looking at the little dots you can see that the first one (red dot) is telling the user that the green guess is correct in both color and position.
+And the third dot (white dot) is telling the user that there is indeed a blue color in the code but is not in the correct position.